asu2sh/webhook-repo/README.md

 # Webhook Receiver for GitHub Actions

-This repository contains the implementation of a webhook endpoint to receive GitHub events from another repository (action-repo).
+This repository contains the implementation of a webhook endpoint to receive GitHub events from another repository [action-repo](https://github.com/asu2sh/action-repo).
 It listens to the following events: **Push**, **Pull Request**, and **Merge**.
 These events are stored in a MongoDB database and can be viewed via a polling UI that refreshes every 15 seconds.

 ## Features
 - Receives GitHub webhook events for **Push**, **Pull Request**, and **Merge** actions.